 We regularly argue that the word ‘addiction’ is currently too strong to use when talking about the drive to game.
 Many people can use electronic games and the vast majority will not experience any severe negative consequences.
 At the moment, scientists should not cause unnecessary concern by labelling something as addictive, which hasn’t been shown to be extremely bad for you.

-Amy Orben, College Lecturer, The Queen’s College, DPhil Candidate, Department of Experimental Psychology
+Amy Orben, former College Lecturer, The Queen’s College

 Professor Andrew Przybylski, Director of Research and Associate Professor, Oxford Internet Institute